yatharthb97/Random/urandom_README.md

 ## Why not use `std::random_device` ?

-`std::random_device` is not guarenteed to use a non-deterministic source and other problems.
+`std::random_device` is not guarenteed to use a non-deterministic source and other problems exist as well.

 Read more: https://www.pcg-random.org/posts/cpps-random_device.html